 \section{Tools, Software and Systems}

 Though stochastic algorithms are easy to implement, distributed methods often need a careful design of the system architectures and programming libraries.
-For system architectures, we may have a shared memory computer with many cores, a cluster with many machines interconnected by network (either commodity or high-speed), or accelerating hardware like graphics processing units (GPUs), field-programmable gate arrays (FPGAs), and application specific integrated circuits (ASICs).
-In this section, we review the distributed programming libraries suitable for various system architectures and summarize the existing tools for Bayesian inference.
+For system architectures, we may have a shared memory computer with many cores, a cluster with many machines interconnected by network (either commodity or high-speed), or accelerating hardware like graphics processing units (GPUs) and field-programmable gate arrays (FPGAs).
+We now review the distributed programming frameworks suitable for various system architectures and existing tools for Bayesian inference.